dribnet/purvs/README.md

 Part 2

-Starting to update my face.
-Added in the leaves, eyes and face.
-I'll probably add in the twigs in form of eyebrows.
+Added in all my face!
+I took away all the randomisation aspects to make the process easier.
+I also made the twigs in the form of eyebrows, and gave them some rotation to add more variation.